6vx/6vx/README.md

 Ontario born Canadian currently in Calgary, Alberta.
 I enjoy making life easier for people, and it turns out knowing about computers comes in handy for that.
 I'm in the process of teaching myself the fundamentals I need to take this hobby and turn it into a career.

+## Work

+Currently building web apps using Svelte frontend serving from a mix of AWS/EC2/Deno/Serverless, and enjoying the Typescript/VSCode world.
+General proficiency with Photoshop/Office/Windows/AWS.
+Contact me if you can help me or need my help!

 <!--
 **6vx/6vx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.